Last updated on September 3rd, 2024.

 To start, measure the necessary ingredients and whisk the eggs and cornstarch together in a bowl.
 Incorporate 1/4 cup of the half-and-half into the mixture, then set it aside.
 Keep a sieve handy nearby.

-Next, take a medium-sized saucepan and add the remaining half-and-half, vanilla, sugar, and salt to it.a pan and a bowl with ingredients to make custard
+Next, take a medium-sized saucepan and add the remaining half-and-half, vanilla, sugar, and salt to it. - Apply Heat

 First, heat the half-and-half in a saucepan until it boils.
 Take four tablespoons of the boiling liquid and slowly pour it into the egg mixture, then strain it through a sieve and into a small bowl.